 Beacon Hill –Cyrville Councillor Tim Tierney is meeting with the candidates of all of the major parties to ask them how they will respond to five key issues in the community.

-On Wednesday March 9th, Tierney met with Green Party candidate Nira Dookeran.
+On Friday March 10th, Tierney met with Conservative Party Candidate Adrian Papara.

 These are the results of their conversation.

 We are all too familiar with the issue of parking in the Carson Grove and Crownhill areas, where CSEC employees have been parking on the streets day in and day out, making it difficult for residents to get down their roads and in and out of their driveways.
 Councillor Tierney has been asking for a new parking tower to be built on location for CSEC employees, and for the federal government to put more emphasis on promoting the use of public transit.

 “I think at the end of the day CSEC needs to take leadership,” said Papara, who is in favour of building a parking tower or lot on CSEC or National Research Council land to accommodate employees who are currently opting to park on streets.

 Papara added he did not feel the penalty issued by the City of Ottawa for people breaking the parking by-laws was stiff enough, saying many CSEC employees were running the risk of getting parking tickets instead of taking transit to work.

 “People look at the punishment and think that a $40 fine is worth it,” said Papara, who added public transit would be a viable alternative if properly funded.

 Work has been underway for months to create a safer community in this area, with the Jasmine Safety Committee meeting diligently over the past 10 months.
 Further to this, Councillor Tierney would like to see a new community centre built in Jasmine Park to provide after school programming for youth.